aroum/Keeper-layouts/README.md

 Keeper's layout are 34-key variation of the Watchman's layout.
-Due to the use of chords, it was possible to adapt the layout for 34-key keyboards with minimal changes.
+When using chords, it was possible to adapt Watchman's layout for 34-key keyboards with minimal changes.

+The layout is not a universal solution, it is a source of inspiration

 ![Main layer](kle/keeper's-layout-chord-edition.png)